ASSERT-KTH/depclean/depclean-gradle-plugin/README.md

 - **Feature suggestions**: If you think of a feature that would enhance the plugin, we'd love to hear about it!
 You can submit it as an issue with the tag "enhancement".
 - **Testing and feedback**: Any feedback you can provide as to how the plugin works in your own projects would be invaluable.
 If you can test the plugin and let us know what you think, we would appreciate it.
 - **Spread the word**: The more people know about our project, the more great contributions we can get.
 So, please, share it with your peers!

-### Getting Started

-Clone the repository and build the project with Gradle:

 ## Installing and Building From Source